Data enrichment: 3 customer marketing campaigns

 Semantic targeting

-This enables advertisers to target their advertising based on key concepts and users’ search intentions, rather than relying on cookies and personal data.
+This enables advertisers to target their advertising based on key concepts and users’ search intentions, rather than relying solely on cookies and personal data.

 Beyond third-party cookies: the power of first-party data